Makassar South Sulawesi, Indonesia Travel Guide

 Explore Makassar in different seasons or for new experiences.

-The dry season provides ideal conditions for island hopping and diving.
+The dry season provides the best conditions for island hopping and diving.

 Enhance your travel experiences with new skills.